emilio-lovarela/SSH-Remote-Machines-Manager/README.md

 # SSH-Remote-Machines-Manager

 This script helps users connect to remote machines via SSH using an easy-to-configure setup file `config.yaml`.
-It supports using SSH keys, executing predefined commands on the remote machine, and showing machine-specific characteristics.
+It supports using SSH keys and showing machine-specific characteristics.
 When you run the script, you will be presented with a list of machines from the `config.yaml` file.
 Each machine can include specific characteristics (such as `VRAM`, `CPU`, etc).
 You will need to select the machine by entering its corresponding number.

 Example: